aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 | --- | --- | --- |
 | itemValue | string | The name of the pivotItem in the pivotField. |
 | isHidden | boolean | Whether the specific PivotItem is hidden |

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotField.PivotItems[string].IsHidden property instead .
+This method will be removed 12 months later since August 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### isHiddenItemDetail(number) {#isHiddenItemDetail-number-}